 Don’t venture into the water in the dark

-Sharks are more active in the evenings, so if you want to avoid a run-in stay clear of the sea at night.
+Sharks are more active in the evenings, so if you want to avoid a shark attack stay clear of the sea at night.
 Don’t think that because it’s dark you are going to be less visible to a shark – they have a unique eye structure which allows them to see better in dim lighting so you have already given them an advantage.

 If you have an open wound